darkua/Jodel-Backend-Challenge/README.md

 # Backend Code Challenge

-A simple app in express using mongo as data storage and redis as memory cache, for storing and retriving user geo coordinates.
+A simple app in express using mongo as data storage and redis as memory cache, for storing and retrieving user geo coordinates.

-## Install && Run
+## Install & Run

 Get all code dependencies for the project

 `npm install`

 Start Redis and Mongo services

 `docker-compose up`

 Start app

 `npm run start`

-## Testing
+## Test

 Inside test directory you will find the end-to-end test, just run